-Distracted Driving: How to Set Up a Safe Driving Program that Actually Works
+Distracted Driving: How to Set Up a Distracted Driving Safety Program that Actually Works

-Despite decades of traffic safety improvements, the proliferation of technology like mobile devices have motor vehicle deaths moving in the wrong direction.
+Despite decades of traffic safety improvements, the proliferation of technology like mobile devices have motor vehicle deaths moving in the wrong direction despite more attempts at promoting safe driving.
 They are the No. 1 cause of work-related deaths and account for 24% of all fatal occupational injuries (CDC).
 And beyond concern for the safety of employees and communities – crashes are also expensive to employers, who absorb significant costs related to vehicle repair, workers comp, hospital bills, ongoing litigation, insurance premiums, and downtime.

 Distracted driving has joined alcohol and speeding as leading factors in fatal and serious injury crashes, and the risks and costs associated with mobile device use while driving will continue to grow in the coming years.

 Listen to Kelly Nantel, Interim VP, Roadway Practice at the National Safety Council, as she shares a best practices approach to successfully setting up a safe driving program that minimizes the risk of distracted driving.

 Interim VP, Roadway Practice

 - Create an effective mobile device usage policy in your company.

 - Build senior management support for policies and education to influence safer driving behaviors.